amartincolby/Rust-Quick-Guide/README.md

 to fail.
 So it is with programming, if not more so.

 The art of symbolic arrangement cannot be taught without the context and history of the art.
-So many tutorials and classes fail to consistently and repeatedly bring into lessons the broader historical context for concepts, and this results in people either failing to learn or only learning the end result in a rote, robotic way.
+Many tutorials and classes fail to consistently and repeatedly bring into lessons the broader historical context for concepts, and this results in people either failing to learn or only learning the end result in a rote, robotic way.
 The high art of painting cannot be taught by just educating people